-Jewish Journeys now consists of four different stages:
+Jewish Journeys now consists of:

-Jewish Jewish Project (JJP)
+Jewish Journey Project (JJP) Grades 2-5

-When do classes meet?
+Where do classes meet?

 How is my child going to learn Hebrew?

-What is the family involvement?
+What is family involvement?

-Families are partners in the work that we do, coming together monthly for sing-alongs, holiday events, Shabbat dinners, and Havdallah rituals.
+Families are partners in the work that we do, coming together monthly for sing-alongs, holiday events, Shabbat dinners, and havdalah rituals.
 We embrace families from all backgrounds as we cultivate a connection to Jewish values and tradition.

 What happens after my child’s Bar/Bat Mitzvah?

-What is the tuition for Jewish Journeys?
+What is the Tuition?

-The following tuition rates apply to the 2017-2018 school year:
+The following tuition rates apply to the 2020-21 school year:

 * Tutoring toward individual ceremonies incurs additional fees.
 Please contact the office for more information.